Latin American Masters at the San Diego Museum of Art

-To celebrate the influence of Latin American masters in the creation of the modernism movement, the San Diego Museum of Art is holding an exhibition for Latin American masters this fall, from October 21st, 2017 - March 11, 2018.
+To celebrate the influence of Latin America in the creation of modernism, the San Diego Museum of Art is holding an exhibition for Latin American masters this fall, from October 21st, 2017 - March 11, 2018.
 The exhibition will showcase almost 100 works of art from Latin masters including Diego Rivera, Frida Kahlo, and Rufino Tamayo, spanning from the early 1800’s to the turn of the millenium.

 There will be more than 75 artists.
 Other notable artists include: Jose Clemente Orozco, David Alfaro Siqueiros, Alfredo Lam, Fernando Botero, Jose Maria Velasco, Pedro Figari, Joaquín Torres-García, Kazuya Sakai, Alfredo Ramos Martinez, Jesús Rafael Soto, and Gunther Gerzso.
 The show will represent artists from over a dozen countries including: Mexico, Argentina, Brazil, Bolivia, Chile, Colombia, Cuba, Ecuador, Guatemala, Nicaragua, Peru, Uruguay, and Venezuela